 Jay is also committed to serving his profession.
 Jay is a former President of the Texas Association of Defense Counsel, the largest state-wide defense lawyer organization in the country.
 Jay chaired the Construction Law Section of the State Bar of Texas and served on numerous task forces appointed by both the State Bar and the Texas Supreme Court.
 He has earned an AV Rating by Martindale-Hubbell, is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialist, a member of ABOTA, a Fellow in the Texas Bar Foundation and is an active member in DRI and the Federation of Defense and Corporate Counsel (“FDCC”).

 Being a full-time lawyer does not prevent Jay from being active in his community.
 Recently, Jay ran for election to the United States Congress in the race to replace Ron Paul in the 14th Congressional District in Texas.
-Jay has served on the Advisory Board of Christus St. Elizabeth Hospital, has held numerous leadership roles in his church, the Beaumont Chamber of Commerce, Downtown Rotary Club of Beaumont, the Symphony of Southeast Texas and numerous other organizations.
-Jay’s wife, Ann Clary, is from Amarillo.
-Their daughter Helen Elizabeth is a graduate of the University of Virginia, and their son Jim, an Eagle Scout, is enrolled at the University of Virginia.
+Jay serves on the Board of Sky High Shoot.org, a non-profit raising money for cancer-stricken children and their families, and also on St. Stephen’s Episcopal School in Austin.
+Jay has served on the University of Virginia Parents’ Committee Executive Committee, the Advisory Board of Christus St. Elizabeth Hospital in Beaumont, as well as the Symphony of Southeast Texas.
+He has served numerous other civic organizations, including the Rotary Club of Beaumont and the Beaumont Chamber of Commerce.
+Jay’s daughter graduated from the University of Virginia in 2016 and lives in Madison, Wisconsin.
+His son, an Eagle Scout is currently enrolled at the University of Virginia.

 Construction, Insurance, Product Liability, Healthcare and Professional Liability